|

 Short answer: Yes they can; we believe they've done so in the past, and will highly likely do so in the future.
 But to answer this question fully, we must also ask:

 When?
-So, I've searched the Scriptures for any passages which will allow us to be certain that angels can indeed sing.
+Lets do some searching in the Scriptures for any passages which will allow us to be certain about this.

 Although there are two references where we might logically conclude that angels did and will indeed sing in the future (see below), surprisingly for some of you, no where in